bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What is cookies in html5?
+<h3>Q. What is cookies in html5?</h3>

 A cookie is an amount of information that persists between a server-side and a client-side.
 A web browser stores this information at the time of browsing.

 A cookie contains the information as a string generally in the form of a name-value pair separated by semi-colons.
 It maintains the state of a user and remembers the user\'s information among all the web pages.

 **Example 01:** Create a Cookies